Search & Buy Scoot Flights

 FlyBag / FlyBagEat

-You can also opt for our Fly fare which does not include any checked baggage allowance.
+You can also opt for Fly fare which does not include any checked baggage allowance.

-But if you're in the mood for more loot, you can purchase up to 40kg of baggage allowance online regardless of your choice of fare bundle .
+If you require more luggage, passengers can purchase up to 40kg of baggage allowance online regardless of your choice of fare bundle.

-Limited to 1 piece up to 10kg, or 2 pieces including a laptop or handbag with combined weight not exceeding 10kg.
+Limited to 1 x 10kg, or 2 pieces including a laptop or handbag with combined weight not exceeding 10kg.

 Limited to 2 pieces with combined weight not exceeding 15kg.